Canada men's national soccer team: 1928 to 1987

-Following the lead of British soccer associations, Canada withdrew from FIFA in 1928 over a dispute regarding broken time payments to amateur players.
+Following the lead of British football associations, Canada withdrew from FIFA in 1928 over a dispute regarding broken time payments to amateur players.
 They rejoined the confederation in 1946 and took part in World Cup qualifying in the North American Football Confederation (NAFC) (a precursor to CONCACAF) for the first time in 1957, the first time they had played as a national team in 30 years.
 Under the guidance of head coach Don Petrie, Canada defeated the United States in Toronto 5–1 in their opening game, but lost two games in Mexico (failing to play a home game due to financial reasons) 0–2 and 0–3 before defeating the U.S. 3–2 in St. Louis.
 Mexico advanced as group winners, meaning that Canada missed out on the World Cup in Sweden.

-Canada withdrew from World Cup qualifying for 1962 and did not enter a team for 1966.
-They did compete in soccer however at the 1967 Pan American Games, their first time to do so in the sixth edition of the games, which they hosted in Winnipeg.
+Canada withdrew from World Cup qualifying for 1962 due to scheduling constraints and did not enter a team for 1966.
+They did compete in football however at the 1967 Pan American Games, their first time to do so in the sixth edition of the games, which they hosted in Winnipeg.
 Canada finished fourth place, helped somewhat by defending champion Brazil's absence.

 A 0–0 draw away to Bermuda meant the Canadians, under coach Peter Dinsdale, could not advance out of the first round of qualifying for the 1970 World Cup.
 Dinsdale was replaced by Frank Pike.
 In their second participation in soccer at the Pan Am games, held in Cali, Canada finished second in their opening round group (to hosts Colombia).
 In the final group round however, they managed only one win (over Colombia) and finished next to last.

 Canada again failed at the first hurdle in qualifying for the 1974 FIFA World Cup.
 Under German head coach Eckhard Krautzun, they finished second in a home and away qualifying group for the 1973 CONCACAF Championship (to Mexico).
 For the 1975 Pan Am Games, Canada, along with most of the larger Pan Am countries, sent their Olympic team, which was amateur (and senior aged), to compete.
 After narrowly qualifying out of the first round, the Canucks were soundly defeated by Costa Rica, Cuba, and Mexico, conceding a total of 14 goals while scoring none.
 At the Summer Olympics at home the following year, under head coach Colin Morris, the amateur Canadian side failed to get out of the first round, losing both of their games.
 This despite the brilliant play of Jimmy Douglas, who scored a goal against a Dynamo Kyiv-dominated Soviet Union side and another goal against North Korea, Canada's only two goals in the tournament.